-Author: Natasha Lee BSc (Hons), Visiting Medical Student, University of Leeds; Chief Editor: Hon A/Prof Amanda Oakley, Hamilton, New Zealand, August 2014.
+Author: Natasha Lee BSc (Hons), Visiting Medical Student, University of Leeds.
+DermNet NZ Editor-in-Chief: Hon A/Prof Amanda Oakley, Hamilton, New Zealand.
+August 2014.

 Various tests are carried out in a laboratory to establish or confirm the diagnosis of a bacterial skin infection.
 Although a thorough history and examination of the patient are vital, laboratory tests help the clinician to reach a diagnosis.